tcdongge/makepom/README.md

 # MakePom

 ## Purpose
+  Use the local jars in a maven project.

 ## Guide
+* copy jar files to the lib directory located at the root of your project
 * run `javac MakePom.java`
 * copy `MakePom.class` to your `lib` directory
 * run `java MakePom` in your `lib` directory